raspberrychris/cryptotravellers/content/blog/crypto-com-review.md

 With the [Crypto.com](/link/sign-up-crypto-dot-com) Visa Card, you can also spend your cryptocurrency anywhere that Visa is normally accepted around the world (and get up to 8% back).

+Crypto.com offer a number of different metal cards based on how much you decide to stake on the platform.
+Essentially the more crypto you put into the platform the more cash back and perks you get.
+The Obsidian card is the highest level of crypto.com cards and it comes with all the perks you would expect.

 ## Is it the best Crypto Card?

 I personally use the crypto.com card and have the Ruby card.
 With the Ruby card you get free Spotify reimbursements which are paid in CRO.
 As the Crypto.com card is a Visa card it can be used anywhere you would normally use your traditional Visa card.